mohamedzayyan/galaxyclassification/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to properly make use of the code in this repo there are a few things that need to be done after you've cloned it.
+In order to properly make use of this repo, please follow the Installation and Usage instructions very carefully.

-### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

 ### Installation